 (Main photo : Stephanie Coombes)

-Licensed builder &
+licensed builder & company director/owner

 Rachael is a licensed builder and company director/owner of Front Porch Properties.
 She was formally a musician but decided on a career change into construction and hasn’t looked back!
 After 5 years, Rachel received her low rise builder’s license in 2016.
 In 2018, she won the Master Builders’ Women in Building award.
 She is the “face” of TAFE Qld, has won several awards and regularly speaks about encouraging others into the construction industry.